UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 We want to use a Mixed Methods Approach to answer the following Research Questions:

 1. Qualitative Research Question: What are the benefits of using human-supervised autonomous systems in a military environment?

 * SubQuestion 1: What is the current status of research on Human-autonomy teaming in the military?

 * SubQuestion 2: How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?

 We want to answer these qualitative questions by interviews and literature review.

 2. Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?

 * Hypothesis 1: Unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a military scenario.

 * Hypothesis 2: By using autonomous systems, military missions can be conducted with less human personnel.

 * Hypothesis 3: The use of autonomous systems could extend the range of military operations.

 We want to answer this quantitative research question by simulation experiments that are viable for human-autonomy teaming experimentation.

 Since the full potential of autonomous systems can only be estimated today due to technologies that are not yet fully developed, we want to use a simulation environment in which these technologies are already available.
 Therefore we use virtual simulation instead of robotics for our experiments.

+## Preliminary framework / setup

+## Plan of attack for the rest of the semester

 ## References